vcvpaiva/DialecticaCategories/README.md

    Electronic Notes in theoretical Computer Science, 305 (2014), pages 53-65. https://www.researchgate.net/publication/263699584_Natural_Number_Objects_in_Dialectica_Categories)

    6c.
-Kolgomorov-Veloso Problems and Dialectica Categories, with Samuel G. da Silva.
+Kolgomorov-Veloso Problems and Dialectica Categories, (with Samuel G. da Silva).
    In "A Question is More Illuminating than the Answer: A Festschrift for Paulo A.S.
 Veloso Edward Hermann Haeusler, Luiz Carlos Pinheiro Dias Pereira and Jorge Petrucio Viana, eds.